 1. Appeal Requests

-a.
-Errors in the hearing proceedings that substantially affected the outcome of the hearing;
+- Errors in the hearing proceedings that substantially affected the outcome of the hearing;

 2. Appeal Hearings

-a.
-If granted, the student will be contacted within ten class days of receiving the written request for appeal to schedule their requested appeal hearing.
+- The student will be contacted within ten class days of receiving the written request for appeal to schedule their requested appeal hearing.

-d.
-The student may bring an advisor to the appeal hearing.
+- The student may bring an advisor to the appeal hearing.

 3. Appeal Decisions

 The appeal decision will be communicated to the student within 20 class days of the appeal hearing unless notification is given that additional time is necessary for consideration of the record on appeal.
 The appeal decision constitutes the University's final action and therefore cannot be appealed further within the University.
 Final appellate decisions resulting in a suspension or expulsion of a student will include a notice to the student of their ability to appeal the University's final action to an external judicial forum.

-4. Immediate Suspension Appeals
+4. Appeals from an Immediate Suspension

 Immediate Suspension Appeals are conducted in the form of a Panel Appeal Hearing.
 The panel may be comprised of any number of individuals from the Student Conduct Board, so long as it maintains at least 50% representation from the student population.
 The panel will determine whether the immediate suspension will remain in effect until a regular hearing in held on the alleged violations of the Code of Conduct.